Leyla Folwell Ceramics

 ” I believe in finding what ignites your soul and in designing your life in accordance with it.
 I choose my own individual style, free from the constraints of trends and disposable fashion – things which put strain on people and our planet.
 My experience of other cultures and my spiritual relationship with nature feed my unique self-expression.”

-When you buy our pottery, you are supporting a network of local creative people.
-If you would like to see this philosophy in action please come and visit our Gallery where Leyla is the founder member of Wigwam Creative Collective
+When you buy my pottery, you are supporting a network of local creative people.
+If you would like to see this philosophy in action please come and visit my Gallery where I am the founding member of Wigwam Creative Collective

 This ceramics collection of bright and original wares is a celebration of the individual.
-Using good quality, consistent materials Leyla uses her expertise to produce pots that are all happily unique and proud to carry their own individual marks and imperfections.
+Using good quality, consistent materials, I use my expertise to produce pots that are all happily unique and proud to carry their own individual marks and imperfections.
 Every effort is made to keep the style loose, free and obviously hand made.

 These functional pots have been tested for durability, are ideal for everyday use and can be washed in a dish washer.
-When you order from our Shop all our pieces are handmade to order and the lead time is 21 days.
-Whilst we make every effort to reproduce the exact look of your piece the glaze process may vary slightly each time – but we will keep these variations to a minimum.
+When you order from my Shop, all my pieces are handmade to order and the lead time is 21 days.
+Whilst I make every effort to reproduce the exact look of your piece the glaze process may vary slightly each time – but I will keep these variations to a minimum.
 There are always some pieces in stock and available direct from the Ceramics Studio Gallery if you’d like to visit and choose in person.

-Artist and teacher Leyla Folwell fell in love with the ceramic process at Art college at the age of 17.
+As an artist and teacher I fell in love with the ceramic process at Art college at the age of 17.

-Experimenting with many forms of Art over 25 years she always arrives back at clay.
+After experimenting with many forms of Art over 25 years I always arrived back at clay.
 “I describe my Art practice as holistic”.
-Living on a boat taught Leyla the value and strength of community.
-Participating in Art collectives taught her the value of sharing and nurturing people.
-Working at Brighton university expanded her capacity for encouraging and enabling students ideas.
+Living on a boat taught me the value and strength of community.
+Participating in Art collectives taught me the value of sharing and nurturing people.
+Working at Brighton university expanded my capacity for encouraging and enabling students ideas.

 “I’ve tried at times to segment my Art practice and ‘day job’ but the truth is my whole life has bought me to this unique mixture: potting, teaching and expressing myself through Art.
 The result being a very simple but rich way of living, inspired by Art, food, people and nature.”